This is an accordion element with a series of buttons that open and close related content panels.

 How do I choose my courses?

-Once you have chosen your Track/Option in the major, you may select courses from our semester course lists.
+Once you have chosen your Option in the major, you may select courses from our semester course lists.
 You should choose courses from the list in order to fulfill the different requirements in the major.
 Note that many upper-level courses have prerequisites of their own.
 You should be aware of whether you meet the requirements for a course before you enroll.
-Meeting with an IS advisor annually will help students stay on track with a plan to complete the major in a timely fashion.
+Meeting with an IS advisor each semester will help students stay on track with a plan to complete the major in a timely fashion.
 Students should make sure to plan in advance of registration to see an advisor.

 What are elective classes in the IS Major?